 - 6.1.
 A person appointed as a senior manager must have the competencies as set out in this framework.
 Focus must also be placed on the following key factors: - a) Critical leading competencies that drive the strategic intent and direction of local government; - b) Core competencies which senior managers are expected to possess, and which drive the execution of the leading competencies; and - c) The eight Batho Pele principles. - 6.2.
 The competency framework consists of six leading competencies which comprise of twenty (20) driving competencies that communicate what is expected for effective performance in local government. - 6.3.
-The competency framework further involves six core competencies that act as drivers to ensure that the leading competencies are executed at an optimal level.

-6.4.
-Competency Framework Structure
+The competency framework further involves six core competencies that act as drivers to ensure that the leading competencies are executed at an optimal level. - 6.4.
+Competency Framework Structure - 6.4.1.

-6.4.1.
 The competencies that appear in the competency framework are detailed below:

-below: CRITICAL LEADING COMPETENCIES
+CRITICAL LEADING COMPETENCIES

 Six (6) Leading Competencies Twenty (20) driving competencies Weight

 Strategic Direction and Leadership Impact and Influence Institutional Performance Management Strategic Planning and Management Organisational Awareness 10%

 People Management Human Capital Planning and Development Diversity Management Employee Relations Management Negotiation and Dispute Management 10%

-Program and Project Management Program and Project Planning and Implementation Service Delivery Management Program and Project Monitoring and Evaluation 10%
+Program and Project Management Program and Project Planning and Implementation Service Delivery Management Program and Project Monitoring and Evaluation 5%

-Financial Management Budget Planning and Execution Financial Strategy and Delivery Financial Reporting and Monitoring 10%
+Financial Management Budget Planning and Execution Financial Strategy and Delivery Financial Reporting and Monitoring 5%

-Change Management Change Vision and Strategy Process Design and Improvement Change Impact Monitoring and Evaluation 5%
+Change Management Change Vision and Strategy Process Design and Improvement Change Impact Monitoring and Evaluation 10%

 Governance Leadership Policy Formulation Risk and Compliance Management Cooperative Governance 10%

-SIX (6 ) CORE COMPETENCIES
+SIX (6) CORE COMPETENCIES THE CONTRACTOR

 Moral Competence 5%

-P Planning and Organising 10%
+Planning and Organising 10%

-I I Analysis and Innovation 10%
+5%

-Knowled ge and Information Management 10%
+Knowled 10%

-Communication 5%
+10%

-R esults and Quality Focus 5%
+Results and Quality Focus 10%

-Total 100%
+100%